hannobraun/caterpillar/README.md

 ### Experimentation first; conservative decisions later, as necessary

-I want Caterpillar to be adopted.
+I want Crosscut to be adopted.
 That could mean that I need to focus innovation where that provides the most benefit, and keep other aspects of the language conservative and familiar.

 Before that becomes necessary, I want to experiment though.
 At least give the language to chance to be more than an incremental improvement over the status